Suraj520/cv-nlp-basics-to-advanced/README.md

 13. Word embeddings using Continuos Bag of words and Skip grams.
 14. Text emotion classification using Decision Trees, Random Forests and LSTMs with Glove embeddings.
 15. Topic modelling using LDA
+16. DeepNLP starter 01 - RNN and its application for name classification
-16. DeepNLP starter - Word segmentation in PyTorch.
+16. DeepNLP starter 02 - Word segmentation in PyTorch.